vsillan/game-server-programming-course/presentations/web_api_3.md

 - Appropriately formatted
 - Conforms the rules of the application

-Model validation is done with action filters
+Model validation is done automatically when Controller is decorated with [ApiContoller] attribute

-Model validation occurs prior to each controller action being invoked
+- Returns HTTP Code 400 (Bad Request) when model is not valid

 Note: